21. What are the process states in

 inetd: Responsible for starting network services that do not have their own stand-alone daemons.

-For example, inetd usually takes care of incoming rlogin, telnet, and ftp connections.
+For example, inetd usually takes care of incoming rlogin,

 cron: Responsible for running repetitive tasks on a regular schedule